hercek/topovica/README.md

 `gt`, `gT`, `g^`, `g$` &rarr; next tab, previous tab, first tab, last tab, respectively

-`b` &rarr; brings up the buffer selector interface. type in the index of the buffer or the title of the buffer. pressing `Enter` jumps to first match
+`:buffer`, `b` &rarr; brings up the buffer selector interface. typing will search buffers for matching indexes or titles, displaying them as hints. `Tab` or `Shift+Tab` cycles between hints.
+Pressing `Enter` jumps to the first match if no hint is selected, else to the selected hint

 #### Tab creation/deletion